NeelBhatt/Docs-1/aspnet/aspnetcore/hosting/dataprotection.md

 To automatically persist keys for an application hosted in IIS, you must create registry hives for each application pool.
 Use the [Provisioning PowerShell script](https://github.com/aspnet/DataProtection/blob/dev/Provision-AutoGenKeys.ps1) for each application pool you will be hosting ASP.NET Core applications under.
 This script will create a special registry key in the HKLM registry that is ACLed only to the worker process account.
 Keys are encrypted at rest using DPAPI.

+> [!NOTE]
-Note: A developer can configure their applications Data Protection APIs to store data on the file system.
+> A developer can configure their applications Data Protection APIs to store data on the file system.
 Data Protection can be configured by the developer to use a UNC share to store keys, to enable load balancing.
 A hoster should ensure that the file permissions for such a share are limited to the Windows account the application runs as.
 In addition a developer may choose to protect keys at rest using an X509 certificate.
 A hoster may wish to consider a mechanism to allow users to upload certificates, place them into the user's trusted certificate store and ensure they are available on all machines the users application will run on.

   ## Machine Wide Policy